TAPRI researchers and their fields of interest

 Dr Katharine Betts, Vice President

-Katharine Betts (Phd Monash—sociology) was Associate Professor Sociology at Swinburne until February 2009 and now holds adjunct status there.
+Katharine Betts (Phd Monash—sociology) was Associate Professor Sociology at Swinburne until February 2009 and held adjunct status there till early 2021.
 She was also joint-editor of the demographic journal People and Place for 18 years.
 She has written widely on demographic topics and is the author of Ideology and Immigration, 1988 (revised as The Great Divide in 1999).
-She was a member of the Federal Government’s Sustainable Population Sustainable Development Panel chaired by Bob Carr in 2010, vice president of the National Council of the Australian Population Association from 1999 to 2000, and from 2004 to 2007.
+She was a member of the Federal Government’s Sustainable Population, Sustainable Development Panel chaired by Bob Carr in 2010, vice president of the National Council of the Australian Population Association from 1999 to 2000, and from 2004 to 2007.
 From 1999 to 2001 she was chair of the Advisory Committee to the Office of the Status of Women (for the production of a history of Australian women to commemorate the centenary of Federation).
-She is currently adjunct associate professor of sociology at Swinburne.
+She is currently a patron of Sustainable Population Australia.

 Dr Ernest Healy, Treasurer